-I would say that my approach with clients is very relaxed.
+I would say that my approach to clients is very relaxed.
 I advertise myself on Twitter as the VA minus the grey suit and the web copy on my website is very chatty and relaxed.
 Some people may look at that and feel that it’s unprofessional but the type of client that I’m looking to attract love it – which is what’s most important!

 What’s the best thing about being a VA?

-Hands down it’s the freedom you get with being self employed.
+Hands down it’s the freedom you get with being self-employed.
 I love working from home and I can’t imagine it any other way now.

 What’s the hardest thing about being a VA?